-- Quaternary (Recent-Pleistocene) - " Artificial deposits composed of engineered fill. - " Alluvial deposits composed of sand, silt, clay, and gravel mapped along the northern and southern sides of the Little Missouri River. - " Landslide deposits composed of a variable mixture of strata and deposits that have slid to the base of steep slopes and mapped within the Badlands area on the northern and southern sides of the Little Missouri River. - Tertiary (Eocene-Paleocene) - " Golden Valley Formation composed of brightly colored claystones, mudstones, and sandstones in the lower part and buff to tan clay-rich sandstones in the upper part.

-" Sentinel Butte Formation - composed of gray to brown interbedded sandstones, siltstones, mudstones, claystones, carbonaceous shales, and lignite.
+- Quaternary (Recent-Pleistocene) - " Artificial deposits composed of engineered fill. - " Alluvial deposits composed of sand, silt, clay, and gravel mapped along the northern and southern sides of the Little Missouri River. - " Landslide deposits composed of a variable mixture of strata and deposits that have slid to the base of steep slopes and mapped within the Badlands area on the northern and southern sides of the Little Missouri River. - Tertiary (Eocene-Paleocene) - " Golden Valley Formation composed of brightly colored claystones, mudstones, and sandstones in the lower part and buff to tan clay-rich sandstones in the upper part. - " Sentinel Butte Formation composed of gray to brown interbedded sandstones, siltstones, mudstones, claystones, carbonaceous shales, and lignite.

 The topography of the project corridor varies from the southern boundary at the Interstate 94 (I-94) interchange, to the northern boundary at the Watford City Bypass.
-The southern the general shape and arrangement of a land surface, including its height and the position of its natural features and human-made alterations of landforms.
+The southern portion of the project corridor (I-94 to Fairfield) is relatively flat with an elevation of approximately 2,600 to 2,700 feet above mean sea level.
+Continuing north (Fairfield to Grassy the general shape and arrangement of a land surface, including its height and the position of its natural features and human-made alterations of landforms.